vnphanquang/svelte-put/packages/misc/modal/README.md

 > It is recommended to use `@svelte-put/modal`'s base [Modal][github.Modal] and its helpers for building type-safe custom modals.

-The following sub-sections lay out different customizable parts of the base [Modal][github.Modal]
+The following sub-sections lay out different customizable parts of the base [Modal][github.Modal].

 ### UI, Styling, Interaction